Skip to main content

 • Billing for monthly services

-Each area is driven by meeting CMS requirements for service delivery, including device- and time-based billing across four CPT codes.
+Each area is driven by meeting CMS requirements for service delivery, including device- and time-based billing across six CPT codes.